dulapahv/CodeX/README.md

 ## Test

 All test commands can be run from both the root directory and their respective workspaces.
-Ensure the server is running before executing test commands.

 ### Frontend Test

-End-to-end tests using Playwright:
+Both the frontend server and the backend server will start automatically.
+To run the frontend tests:

 ```bash
 # In root directory or client workspace